vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ## Kubernetes Ingress Routing

 The default installation of Tanzu Kubernetes Grid does not have any default ingress controller deployed.
-Users can use Contour (available for installation through Tanzu Packages) or any third-party ingress controller of their choice.
+Users can use Contour (available for installation through Tanzu Packages), or any third-party ingress controller of their choice.

 Contour is an open-source controller for Kubernetes ingress routing.
 Contour can be installed in the shared services cluster on any Tanzu Kubernetes cluster.
 Deploying Contour is a prerequisite if you want to deploy the Prometheus, Grafana, and Harbor packages on a workload cluster.